Developer4Don/SPI_AXI-Lite_Bridge/README.md

 # SPI_AXI-Lite

+## Introduction
-This repository is done with a SPI Slave interface and AXI-Lite Master interface.
-The protocol of SPI is obey to the following:
+This repository is done with a SPI Slave interface and an AXI-Lite Master interface.
+The process between the bridge can be one-shot or continuous.
+The protocol of SPI is obey to the following structure:
 ```
 struct prtocol {
   index[6:0];